Mount Zion Cemetery (Washington, D.C.): History

 In the early 1800s Georgetown was the northernmost port on the Potomac River.
 It was a major port for the slave and tobacco trade in the area and a center for mills and markets for the newly created city of Washington.
 Its population was one-third black – half freedmen and half slaves.

-In 1808, the Montgomery Street Church (known as Dumbarton Street Methodist Episcopal Church after 1850) purchased the property later known as Mt.
+In 1808, the Montgomery Street Church purchased the property which would become Mt.
 Zion Cemetery for the burial of their church members and their enslaved, freed Black persons and descendants.
+The Montgomery Street Church was known as the Dumbarton Street Methodist Episcopal Church after 1850.

 Many members of the Black community attended the Montgomery Street Church.
 Between 1801 and 1810 their numbers fluctuated between 37 and 97.
 At times, nearly 50% of the congregation consisted of "coloured brethren."
-Dissatisfied because they were segregated within the White governed church, about 123 Black members on June 3, 1814, to consider forming a separate congregation under the supervision of the parent church.
-In 1814, a group of Black members Left the Montgomery Street Church to establish their own congregation, the Mount Zion Episcopal Church, recognized later as Mount Zion United Methodist Church.
+The congregation was segregated by the White governed church.
+On June 3, 1814, about 123 Black members met to consider forming a separate congregation under the supervision of the parent church.
+In 1814, a group of Black members left the Montgomery Street Church to establish their own congregation.
+Named the Mount Zion Episcopal Church, the congregation would be recognized later as Mount Zion United Methodist Church.

-The Female Union Band Society, a cooperative benevolent society formed by freed Black women whose members were pledged to assist one another in sickness and in death, and who desired a separate burying ground for Black persons, in 1842 purchased the lands adjacent to the West boundary of the Methodist burying ground.
-On May 24th, 1879, Mount Zion United Methodist Church leased their historic burying ground to the Mount Zion United Methodist Church for 99 years.
+The Female Union Band Society was a cooperative benevolent society formed by freed Black women whose members were pledged to assist one another in sickness and in death.
+They desired a separate burying ground for Black persons.
+In 1842, the Society purchased the lands adjacent to the West boundary of the Methodist burying ground.
+On May 24, 1879, Mount Zion United Methodist Church leased their historic burying ground to the Mount Zion United Methodist Church for 99 years.
 In ensuing years the Female Union Band Society and Mount Zion Cemeteries were often referred to as the single entity Mount Zion Cemetery.

 These burial grounds are the resting place of enslaved and freed Black persons, their descendants, and a small number of individuals of European heritage (those not disinterred and reburied in other cemeteries).
 Unconfirmed representations suggest several German soldiers, fighting as members of the Kings German Legion in the War of 1812, are buried in the Mount Zion cemetery.
 The cemeteries are believed to have served as an extension of the nearby Black community of Georgetown for enslaved persons seeking freedom via the 'Underground Railroad'.